EmmanuelChen/ELEC_1601PJ/README.md

 # Ideas
 Our idea is to build a self-navigating robot that automatically avoids
-obsticalas well as detecting the temperature changes in the surrounding,
+obsticalas well as detecting the temperature changes in the surrounding.
-When temperature changes been detected, the robot will alert the master
+When a temperature changes been detected, the robot will alert the master
 unit via bluetooth communication by changing the master units LED light.

 # Note